dtai-kg/XSD2SHACL/README.md

 # XSD2SHACL

-See translation and implementation detail in this [report](https://drive.google.com/file/d/1vFHQnm-dv6EAjq5gXR66wWf-3D9U85bo/view?usp=drive_link).
+See translation and implementation detail in report.

 ## Prerequisite